 Interpreting Process Appl. in Eng to Asl (HUD-106)

-A review of theoretical components and principles of interpreting process discussed in Interpreting Process (HUD 105) for application towards basic skill development in interpreting and transliterating from spoken English to ASL/Signed English.
+This course provides a review of theorectical components and principles of interpreting process discussed in Interpreting Processes (HUD 105) for application towards basic skill development in interpreting and transliterating from spoken English to ASL/Signed English.
 Strategies for effective listening skills, text analysis, conceptual accuracy and linguistic factors of sign language will be discussed and applied.
 Classroom practice is provided.
-12 hours of field observation on specific aspects of Sign to voice interpreting will be required.
-12 laboratory hours are required.
+Field observation on specific aspects of Sign to voice interpreting will be required.
 Prerequisites: ASL 202 and HUD 105 and demonstration of proficiency by examination.
-2 lecture hours and 2 class laboratory hours per week and 12 field observation hours.
+3 lecture hours per week.
 3 credit hours.